WarlonZeng/StatsBot/StatsBot/README.md

 ﻿# StatsBot
-StatsBot Website (formerly BaddieDetector)
+StatsBot Website

 ## Overview
-StatsBot is a website aimed at crawling Riot's API and returning particular statistics aimed at determining if the user is "bad" or not.
+StatsBot is a website aimed at crawling Riot's API and returning particular statistics aimed at determining the skills of the searched current-season ranked player.

 This website is entirely objectively subjective and built to train my development skills (non-profit).